Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 10) Cloud Vulnerability

-Cloud computing has been a game-changer that has empowered SMBs to play alongside the big companies.
+Cloud computing has been a game-changer that has empowered SMBs to play alongside big companies.
 However, with all the benefits of the cloud, it does provide an attractive playground for cybercriminals.

 Here is an overall list of preventive measures that will protect you from the above-mentioned cyber threats: